vlnx/lispkit/README.md

 * Prompt mode, entered to prompt, or prompt commands
 * Passthrough mode, send keys to WebKitView widget

-## System intragration:
+## System integration:
 Daemon?
-daemon, controlls running windows, kill WebKitView hogs
+daemon, controls running windows, kill WebKitView hogs

-Invokation call script with url to open it, in current window, definitly have way to determine witch window to send it to.
+Invocation call script with url to open it, in current window, definitely have way to determine witch window to send it to.
 Have windows, contain, groups? list groups, change groups, rename groups, new group default group, like subtle for uris, uri host matching, e.x. youtube for default